nwager/kernel-docs/docs/reference/glossary.md

   See the dkms manpages for more information.

 ABI
-  Application Binary Interface, or ABI defines a stable interface between userspace applications and the kernel.
+  Application Binary Interface, or ABI defines a stable interface between user space applications and the kernel.
 It ensures that the binaries of applications compiled for one version of the kernel remain compatible with subsequent versions, as long as the ABI remains unchanged.